African wild dogs make comeback at Mozambican wildlife park

 More lion cubs have been born in the park.
 And on an April morning, the newly arrived wild dogs — six females and eight males — trotted and lazed in a large enclosure where they were getting to know each other, establishing a hierarchy before being released into the wild on June 16.

 “We try to mimic natural processes,” said David Marneweck, head of the group’s carnivore conservation program.
-The wild dogs — which use stamina and coordination to wear down fleeing prey, unlike lions and leopards that ambush in explosive sprints — will keep herbivore populations healthy by targeting old or weak animals, he said.
+The wild dogs will keep herbivore populations healthy by targeting old or weak animals, he said.

-Observing the wild dogs from a vehicle, Carr and Marneweck discussed the potential for conflict between the wide-ranging carnivores and people.

-“Let’s say you have a relatively busy road.
-Will the dogs recognize that as a boundary, or do we hope they do?” asked Carr, a former technology entrepreneur who spends about half the year in Mozambique and is working to expand Gorongosa’s conservation area into wildernesses up to the Zambezi river, to the northeast.

 The work at Gorongosa was praised by Stuart Pimm, a Duke University conservation scientist who is not involved and said the reintroduction of key predators will restore “the sort of mix of species that you would expect” even if it is difficult to predict the exact impact on various species of flora and fauna.